JamesLongman/Squad-Mortar-Calculator-IOS/README.md

 very much welcome.
 To report a bug or suggest a new feature simply open a new issue after making a quick search to check a duplicate issue does not already exist.

 For code contributions please first create an issue/comment on an issue stating you intend to try to tackle it.
-Then branch off the develop branch (fork if you like but it's not required), when you're ready PR your work to the develop branch for review.
+Then branch off the develop branch (fork if you like but it's not required), when you're ready open a Pull Request to the develop branch for review.
 Comments on issues and pull requests are also very much welcome.

 Code requirements:
 - Please leave comments on any code that isn't immediately obvious.